strtok/marwood/README.md

 CAR    | Move the car of the pair in ACC into ACC.
 Errors if ACC Is not a pair.
 CDR    | Move the cdr of the pair in ACC into ACC.
 Errors if ACC is not a pair.
 CONS   | Box a pair, storing a reference in ACC.
 The car of the pair is taken from ACC, and the cdr from the top of the stack.
+ENVGET &lt;SLOT&gt; | Store the value in environment slot SLOT in ACC ENVSET &lt;SLOT&gt; | Set the value in environment slot SLOT to the value in ACC EQ     | Sets ACC to true if ACC == arg[0], otherwise false.
+This instruction mirrors the eq? procedure in scheme.
 HALT   | Halt program, returning the result contained within ACC MUL    | Perform multiplication on the values in ACC and the the top of the stack and store the result in ACC PUSH   | Push the value in ACC on to the stack